 Whether you’re trying to check your application status online or over the phone, it can be stressful dealing with a pending credit card decision.
 Rest assured that even if you are eventually denied, you still have plenty of options.

-To activate a Citi credit card, use the online activation page, call the number on the back of your card, or use the Citi mobile app.
-Each activation method requires just four pieces of information: the Citibank credit card account number, the 3-digit security code on the back of the card, the last 4 digits of the cardholder’s Social Security number, and the cardholder’s birthdate. … read full answer
+To activate a Citi credit card, you need to use either the online activation page, or the Citi mobile app, or call the number on the back of your card,.
+Each activation method requires just four pieces of information: the Citibank credit card account number, the 3-digit security code on the back of the card, the last 4 digits of the cardholder’s Social Security number, and the cardholder’s birthdate.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.